 West Nile virus (WNv) is a mosquito-borne virus that was first detected in the United States in 1999 and reached Washington State in 2002.
 However, there was not another confirmed WNv case until 2005.
-In 2006, there were 6 confirmed horse cases with at least 2 horse deaths.
-In 2007, there occurred a grouping of 9 positive horse cases all in Yakima County.
+From 2002 through 2017 there have been 212 known/confirmed infections of WNv in horses or other mammals.

 Mosquitoes become infected by feeding on infected birds and pass the virus to other birds, animals and people.
 Both horses and people are considered 'dead-end' hosts; meaning that while infected, they do not spread the infections.
 Infected horses are not a risk to other horses.
 However, West Nile virus should be considered a serious threat.
 The virus normally causes mild symptoms, but it can cause encephalitis; an inflammation of the brain and central nervous system.

 - Weakness of limbs, difficulty in walking, stumbling, knuckling over, falling, the inability to stand, or convulsions.

 - Muscle twitching, typically on the face, neck and forelimbs.

 - Head tilt or drooling

 Death occurs in about 30% of clinically affected equine.
 Most surviving animals recover completely, but some may show lasting neurological effects.
 Horses showing any suspicious signs should be evaluated by a veterinarian for an accurate diagnosis.